dmelis/otalign/README.md

 ==============================
 # OTAlign

-Code for paper "Gromov Wasserstein Alignment of Word Embedding Spaces"
+Code for paper "Gromov Wasserstein Alignment of Word Embedding Spaces".

+Disclaimer: This codebase borrows some embbedding and evaluation tools from Mikel Artetxe's [vecmap] (https://github.com/artetxem/vecmap) repo, and relies on the Gromov-Wasserstein implementation of the Python Optimal Transport [POT](https://github.com/rflamary/POT) from Remi Flamary and colleagues.

 ## Dependencies